Despical/CommandFramework/.github/README.md

 + Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.

 You can learn more about contributing via GitHub in [contribution guidelines](../CONTRIBUTING.md).

+## License
+This code is under the [GPL-3.0 License](http://www.gnu.org/licenses/gpl-3.0.html).

+See the [LICENSE](../LICENSE) file for required notices and attributions.

 ## Known issues
 * ~~Cooldowns are not working command based.~~